RYANCOX00/pands-project2021/README.md

 <br />

 I also aimed to provide a summary of how each feature of the species compared.
-The end result provided a breakdown of each feature identifying the count, min, mean, max measurements, among other summary data, comparing each specie of Iris with eachother.
+The end result provided a breakdown of each feature identifying the count, min, mean, max measurements, among other statistical data, comparing each specie of Iris with eachother.
 The output provided columns that were truncated.
 The solution was to include: pd.options.display.width = 0 [11].

 ![feature summary](https://user-images.githubusercontent.com/77641344/115081481-40244c80-9efc-11eb-94ef-cb1db6df486d.PNG)
 <br />